• Skip to main content

 There is no cost for this service for Medicare eligible patients.

-Complete and submit the online form (external site).
+• complete and submit the online self-referral form (external site)

-• print the form, fill in your information and then scan the form
+• print the form, fill in your information and email us a scanned copy

 In the meantime, please continue your pregnancy care with your general practitioner (GP), including first trimester screening and prenatal blood tests.